beepscore/RunsLister/README.md

 For end of run, check number and next number or end of list.
 Then run length = (end index - start index) + 1

-#### indexOf
+#### index(of:)
-I think Python has an indexOf method that returns the index of the first matching element.
-Maybe Swift does too.
+Python has an list.index() method that returns the index of the first matching element.
+Swift has similar index(of:).
 To solve by writing very little code, could get startIndex via indexOf(number).
 Get endIndex by reversing array, endIndex ~ array.count - reversed.indexOf(number).
+Note reversed() implementation may have been optimized, it might simply traverse backwards instead of rewriting.
 TODO: Check for off by 1 errors!